(All fields required)

 Taboada EN, Acedillo RR, Carrillo CD, Findlay WA, Medeiros DT, Mykytczuk OL, Roberts MJ, Valencia CA, Farber JM, Nash JH.
 Large-scale comparative genomics meta-analysis of Campylobacter jejuni isolates reveals low level of genome plasticity.
 J Clin Microbiol.
 2004;42:4566-4576.

-Chinmayee N. Bhimarao, MS Genetic Counselor
+Chinmayee N. Bhimarao, LGC Genetic Counselor, Division of Human Genetics

 Jessica A. Connor, MS Genetic Counselor